 - On take-off, the order of the speeds is V1, VR and V2, and not V2 before VR, as shown in the movie.

-- An investigator yells to Dantley: “We’ve found the black box!”… forgetting, or not knowing that a commercial aircraft has TWO “black boxes”, the Cockpit Voice Recorder (CVR) and the Flight Data Recorder (FDR).
-Yet, with only ONE “black box”, they can simulate on the computer screen, the collision between the TWO planes.
+- An investigator yells to Dantley: “We’ve found the black box!”.
+In fact, an aircraft of that size would typically have two “black boxes”, the Cockpit Voice Recorder (CVR) and the Flight Data Recorder (FDR), not to mention that in the movie, with one “black box”, the investigators can recreate a computer animation of the two planes.

 Also, the following continuity errors have been found.